japleitez/peecko-api-doc/README.md

 Open Peecko API Collection
 1. execute Sign-Up
-2. execute Sign-In, copy the token from the response
+2. execute Sign-In and copy the token from the response
 3. In the left bar, select Peecko API collection
 4. In the central panel, select Authorization tab
    - Select Bearer Token from the Type list